-Note: This transmitter must not be co-located or operated in conjunction with any other antenna or transmitter.
+Note: This device and it's antennas(s) must not be co-located or operating in conjunction with any other antenna or transmitter except in accordance with FCC multi-transmitter product procedures.
 This equipment should be installed and operated with a minimum distance of 7.9 inches (20 cm) between the radiator and your body.
+For products available in the USA/Canada market, only channels 1-11 can be operated.
+The selection of other channels is not possible.